SpringRoll/SpringRollContainer/README.md

 | Input Count | inputCount | Allows the player to define how many clicks, taps, or keyboard inputs are required to complete objectives.  |

-### UISizePlugin, LayersPlugin:
+### PointerSizePlugin, ButtonSizePlugin, LayersPlugin:
 The Button Size plugin allows users to control the size of buttons within the game.
 The size value ranges from 0 to 1, defaulting to 0.5.

-The Poiinter Size plugin allows users to control the size of custom pointers within the game.
+The Pointer Size plugin allows users to control the size of custom pointers within the game.
 The size value ranges from 0 to 1, defaulting to 0.5.

 The Layers plugin allows users to hide distracting layers within a game.
 This is a ranged value from 0 to 1.
 0 indicates "show all layers" whereas 1 indicates "hide all distracting layers".
 By default, this value is 0.